 • Theory requirement: CSCI 2270 Computer Science 2: Data Structures and either CSCI 3104 Algorithms or CSCI 3434 Theory of Computation

 More advanced versions of all courses are acceptable.
-The above courses are prerequisites to many of the graduate-level offerings, so it’s important to complete these to be considered for graduate admissions.
-Admission without these prerequisites or their equivalents may be considered under extraordinary circumstances only.
+The above courses are prerequisites to many of the graduate-level offerings, so it is important to complete these to be considered for graduate admissions.

 Program Requirements